thorsten-l/sonia-webapp-bibauth/README.md

 `./bibauth.jar`

 ## Very Important for a production environment!!!
-Put an nginx or Apache HTTPd proxy in front of the bibauth service to provide HTTPS protocol.
+Put an nginx or Apache HTTPd proxy in front of the bibauth service to provide the HTTPS protocol.